mogina/Peer-Graded-Assignment-Getting-And-Cleaning-Data-Course-Project/README.md

 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The result of 1-4 steps is *1-4stepsdata.txt* file, the result of this 5 step is *5stepdata.txt* file, which has tidy